Although visiting Kyoto should be on your Japan itinerary, there are also amazing day trips from Kyoto that should not be missed.

 Kobe is divided into two areas: the waterfront bay area, which includes Rokko Island, and the hilltop area to the west of Mt Rokko.

-There is an antique cable car which is still in perfect working order and can take passengers up to Mt Rokko for a view of the surrounding area and the ocean beyond.
+There is an antique cable car that is still in perfect working order.
+Take the cable car up to Mt Rokko for a view of the surrounding area and the ocean beyond.

 On the waterfront is the Kobe Maritime Museum, which is a gargantuan place that celebrates, and educates visitors on, the maritime history of Japan, including the nation’s feats of naval engineering.

 The nearby Kobe City Museum is home to local pieces of artwork and archaeological finds from the surrounding area.